cgogn/cgogn.github.io/index.md

 # Foreword

-The following documentation starts with an [Introduction](#introduction) to meshes and combinatorial maps, the underlying model used in CGoGN.
+The following documentation starts with an [Introduction](#introduction) to meshes and [Combinatorial maps](#combinatorial-maps), the underlying model used in CGoGN.
 Depending on your current understanding of this model and on the level on which you plan to use the library, you may or may not need to read it.
 So feel free to jump directly to the [Implementation](#implementation) part.

 # Introduction

 A __mesh__ is the cellular decomposition of geometric objects such as curves, surfaces or volumes.
 Mesh data structures are of fundamental importance in many fields such as surface modeling, mesh generation, finite element analysis, physical simulation, geometry processing, visualization or computational geometry.

 __Topological models__ provide neighborhood relations between the cells of the decomposition (vertices, edges, faces, volumes).
 This information is mandatory for many algorithms in the mentioned application fields.